 Affordability

-- the NT recorded the lowest proportion of income required to meet loan repayments of all jurisdictions
+- NT recorded the lowest proportion of income required to meet loan repayments of all jurisdictions.

-- the proportion of median weekly family income required to meet median rent decreased by 1.1 ppt to 24.8%
+- the proportion of median weekly family income required to meet median rent increased by 0.3 ppt to 25.4%.

-- the NT recorded the third least affordable rent of all jurisdictions.
+- NT recorded the third least affordable rent of all jurisdictions.

 Dwelling supply